11ty/11ty-website/src/docs/plugins/navigation.md

 #### Advanced: All Rendering Options for `eleventyNavigationToHtml`

-You can change the HTML elements, classes on the list and list items, and add an additional class for the current page’s navigation entry!
+You can change the HTML elements, classes on the list and list items, and add an additional class for the current page’s navigation entry.

-You can also add an `aria-current="page"` attribute (see [more details here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-current))
+You can also add an `aria-current="page"` [ARIA attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-current) with the
+`useAriaCurrentAttr` option.
 {% addedin "Navigation 1.0.0" %}

 <is-land on:visible import="/js/seven-minute-tabs.js">